MicroFocus/data-protector-uic-plugin-archetype/README.md

 ![Screenshot](images/generate_project.png?raw=true)

 &nbsp;&nbsp;&nbsp;&nbsp;**IMPORTANT**:
+While specifying the values for the properties, ensure the following:
+* Do not include space(' ') or comma(',').
+* For pluginName, the value is case insensitive.
+* For package, the value should start with the string 'com.mf.dp.sample'.
+* For version, the value can contain the numbers and ('.').
+Example: "1.0","1.0.0".
-* For the property *pluginNameLowerCase*, do not enter a value.
+* For *pluginNameLowerCase*, do not enter a value.
 You must accept the default value presented.
-* For the property *package*, the value should start with the string 'com.mf.dp.sample'.
-* For the property *version*, the value can contain the numbers and ('.').
-Example: "1.0","1.0.0".
-* For the property *pluginName*, the value is case insensitive.
-* The values for any property should not contain space(' ') or comma(',').

 ## Using the generated project